fge/throwing-lambdas/README.md

 ### Why don't these interfaces implement `Serializable`?

 "Serialization is, unquestionably, the worst language feature ever added to any language that made it out of the nursery [...]
-And it's a gift that keeps on giving".
+And it's the gift that keeps on giving".

 This is not me saying it, it's [Brian Goetz](https://www.youtube.com/watch?v=C_QbkGU_lqY#t=45m35s).
 You know the name, right?

 Long story short: a serializable `@FunctionalInterface` ruins linkage performance and most optimizations which make up the strength of lambdas are they are implemented by the JVM.
-You _did_ notice that none of the new interfaces didn't implement it, right?
+You _did_ notice that none of the new interfaces implemented it, right?
 Well, that's the reason why.

 Therefore, any request to make them `Serializable` will be rejected with a flat out "NO", and the link to the video above will be added to any and all such requests.